yulduzetta/portfolio/README.md

 ### Here are few considerations to keep in mind:
  - This repo is in WIP process as I learn how to build cool stuff.

+ - You can simply checkout the code and run it locally or view it direcly via Github Pages: https://yulduzetta.github.io/portfolio/

  - Feel free to leave your feedback by opening a new issue/PR.